USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - Individual therapy – manual therapy, PNF therapy, soft tissue therapy and more;

-- Theraphy Master – strength training, stabilisation training, improvement of muscle control, sensory integration therapy;
+- Therapy Master – strength training, stabilisation training, improvement of muscle control, sensory integration therapy;

 - radial shock wave therapy;